Season one's Big Bad The Master does this to a vampire named Colin.

 The climactic torture scene in the pilot of Utopia where Wilson has chili, sand and bleach rubbed into his eyes, then said eye is gouged out with a teaspoon.

-Series 6 of Doctor Who introduces us to the Silence, a race of aliens who are instantly forgotten as soon as you look away from them.
+Series 6 introduces us to the Silence, a race of aliens who are instantly forgotten as soon as you look away from them.
 Their mistress, Madame Kovarian wears a special badge on her eye called an Eye-Drive which means the wearer can remember the Silence even when not looking at them.
 In the series finale the Silence turn on her, electrocuting her through the Eye-Drive.

 On The Borgias, Della Rovere stabs a potential assassin in the eye through the screen of a confessional.